jsonfm/flask-react-mongo/README.md

 ```

 ### 💚 Mongo + Mongo-Express
-Mongo can be run with Docker.
+MongoDB can be run with Docker.
 I also added Mongo Express as support.
+Create an `.env` file, follwing `.env.example` and then run:
 ```
 docker-compose up -d
 ```